-By adapting and/or transforming communities, Resilience responses reduce flood vulnerability.
-However, as synthesized by (McClymont et al., 2020; Rözer et al., 2022), Resilience responses also present several key challenges:
+By adapting and/or transforming communities, resilience responses reduce flood vulnerability.
+However, as synthesized by McClymont et al. (2020) and Rözer et al. (2022), resilience responses also present several key tradeoffs:

-- As broached in the Futures and Transitions Chapter, Resilience Strategies that require individual actions (e.g. elevating utilities, downloading an app) require that local stakeholders have access to information and resources about flooding.
-Local stakeholders also need agency in FRM decision-making, and the ability to self-organize if they are to have the capacity to implement these measures. - By prioritizing decentralized local measures, Resilience strategies can have the unintended consequence of shifting flood management responsibility from government to flood vulnerable groups who may not have the knowledge or resources to design, implement, and maintain FRM in the long term. - These strategies can be logistically, socially, and institutionally complex to implement since they must modify a large fraction of the flood vulnerable area to meaningfully reduce overall risks and require collaboration among multiple stakeholders. - The Transformative approach can also imply significant demographic, socioeconomic, and cultural changes, with potential implications for environmental and climate justice both positive and negative that must be considered.
+- As broached in the Futures and Transitions Chapter, Resilience strategies that require individual actions (e.g. moving a car, downloading an app) require that local stakeholders have access to information and resources about flooding.
+For Resilience strategies to be effective, local stakeholders need agency in FRM decision-making, and the ability and resources to self-organize if they are to have the capacity to implement these measures. - By prioritizing decentralized local measures, Resilience strategies can have the unintended consequence of shifting flood management responsibility from government to flood vulnerable groups who may not have the knowledge or resources to design, implement, and maintain FRM in the long term. - These strategies can be logistically, socially, and institutionally complex to implement since they must modify a large fraction of the flood vulnerable area to meaningfully reduce overall risks.
+This is one reason that resilience requires deep collaboration among multiple stakeholders.

+The Transformative approach can also imply significant demographic, socioeconomic, and cultural changes, with potential implications for environmental and climate justice - both positive and negative - that must be carefully considered.

-9.3.3 Natural and Nature-based Systems (NNBS) responses
+9.3.3 Natural and nature-based systems (NNBS) responses